 - 85% of residents are satisfied with the quality and maintenance of street cleaning

-- 100% of our street cleaning is compliant with quality performance standards
+- 100% of our street cleaning complies with quality performance standards

-- At least 45,000 native plantings are undertaken by WCC
+- at least 45,000 native plantings are undertaken by the Council

-- At least 32,000 native plants are provided by WCC for community planting
+- at least 34,000 native plants are provided by the Council for community planting

-- At least 60% of high value biodiversity sites are covered by integrated animal pest control or weed control
+- at least 70% of high-value biodiversity sites are covered by integrated animal pest control or weed control

 What it will costTop